OptimusHima/SnakeGame/README.md

 In this article, we will go over step-by-step how to create this Snake Game using JavaScript and HTML.

+If you want to Play **click Here** :- https://cute-sprinkles-b8dd1d.netlify.app

 # **Prerequisites**
 **1.**  Basic CSS knowledge.